thebunnyguy/local-llm-chatbot/README.md

 ---

-## 🚀 What This Project Does
+## What This Project Does

-- 🧠 Loads local LLMs like `llama3` using Ollama
+-  Loads local LLMs like `llama3` using Ollama
-- 💬 Interactive chat UI using Streamlit
+-  Interactive chat UI using Streamlit
-- 🔒 No cloud, no API keys — 100% private and offline
+-  No cloud, no API keys - Very private

 ---

-## 📦 Requirements
+##  Requirements

 Make sure Python 3.8+ is installed.
 Then: